 Read more : How to Open a Demat Account for Partnership Firms & Required Documents?

-For individuals, they have to pay STCG (short-term capital gains) at 15% in case they sell assets held for one year or less.
-LTCG (long-term capital gains) applies to profits resulting from assets held for more than one year and is taxed at 10% for gains above ₹1 lakh for equity and 20% with indexation for other assets.
+For both individuals and HUFs, STCG (short-term capital gains) of 20% is applicable in case the assets are held for one year or less.
+LTCG (long-term capital gains) is applicable on profits resulting from assets held for more than one year and is taxed at 12.5% for gains above ₹1.25 lakh for equity and 20% with indexation for other assets.

-For HUFs, in case capital assets are sold within 36 months, they have to pay STCG, and LTCG is payable in case they are sold after 36 months.
-Section 10 (38) exempts capital gains on the sale of listed equity shares that are held for more than 12 months, where STT is paid.
-This period is 24 months for unlisted shares.
+Earlier, Section 10 (38) exempts capital gains on the sale of listed equity shares that are held for more than 12 months, where STT is paid.
+However, this is applicable only on LTCG earned until March 31, 2018.

 Also Read : Hindu Undivided Family (HUF): A Smart Way to Save Income Tax